CJ-The-Black-Child/alx-system_engineering-devops/0x07-networking_basics/README.md

-This dir contains tasks solutions to the project; Networking Basics #0
+This directory contains tasks solutions to the project on # Network  basics